Uveitis

 Fluid Samples

-Fluid samples from the eye can sometimes help identify the cause of uveitis.
-An aqueous fluid sample may be obtained from the front of the eye during a clinic visit.
+An aqueous fluid sample may be obtained from the front of the eye during a clinic visit to help identify the cause of uveitis.
 If needed, a vitreous sample may be taken from the back of the eye during vitrectomy surgery, which is performed in the operating room.

 Retinal Imaging

-Various types of retinal imaging, often combined with a dye injection (angiography), can help to confirm a diagnosis of uveitis and determine the extent of lesions and scarring.
+Various types of retinal imaging, often combined with a dye injection (angiography), can help to confirm a diagnosis of uveitis and determine the extent of disease activity, lesions, and scarring.
 During follow-up, retinal imaging is performed to monitor the progression of uveitis and response to treatment.

 Best Eye Hospital in North Carolina